An overview of Sanger tools and workflows on PipeBio

 Sanger sequencing has been routinely used to characterize immune cell populations and analyze antibody repertoires for more than twenty years.
 Despite the development of new NGS methods such as Illumina sequencing or microfluidic systems, Sanger sequencing still remains relevant and in wide use for its high accuracy and longer DNA sequence reads.

 PipeBio offers a wide range of built-in tools for analyzing and editing Sanger data.
-Once the DNA sequences are imported into the platform, the user can choose from a variety of options to examine the Sanger reads, including quality control (QC), secondary peak detection, annotation, clustering and alignment, among others.
+Once the DNA sequences are imported into the platform, the user can choose from a variety of options to examine the Sanger reads, including:

 In order to automate repetitive tasks when analyzing large volumes of Sanger data, our customers are able to run fully configurable workflows that connect tools together for an optimized and repeatable analysis of the data.
 Here we showcase some of the most useful tools in our Sanger sequencing analysis workflow using VHH sequences from alpaca.